Bitcoin Scripting

 The puzzle transaction will deal with the solution to the following two linear equations:

 You can use an online linear question solver, such as this one, to find the solution.
 And make sure that the solutions are positive integer values!
-If not, then tweak one (or both) of your solutions (p and/or q) until you have integer solutions.
+If not, then tweak one (or both) of your solutions (p and/or q) until you have integer solutions – feel free to modify p and/or q to make the linear equations work.
 You can also change which of the equations has the higher of p and q to see if that will help as well.
 Once you know those values, put them into puzzle_txn_p and puzzle_txn_q in scripts.py.
 You will also want to x and y solutions to these equations into puzzle_txn_x and puzzle_txn_y.

 Send the puzzle transaction